 The scheme is means tested, which means that a standard weekly income amount is allowed, depending on the number of people in the household and relevant personal circumstances (example, disability or dependent children) and any income a household receives above that amount reduces the entitlement to Council Tax Reduction.
 Some types of income are disregarded in this means test (example Child Benefit, Disability Living Allowance/Personal Independence Payments).

-Entitlement to Council Tax Reduction may be backdated by up to one month prior to the date the claim was made for working age claimants, or up to three months for pensionable age claimants.
-This is awarded subject to 'good cause' criteria (example, a person must demonstrate that there was continuous good reason why they were unable to claim at an earlier date).
+Entitlement to Council Tax Reduction may be backdated by up to one month prior to the date the claim was made for working-age claimants or up to three months for pensionable age claimants.
+This is awarded subject to 'good cause' criteria (example, a person must demonstrate that there was a continuous good reason why they were unable to claim at an earlier date).

 If you already receive Council Tax Reduction, report a change in your income/capital/household circumstances.